wyattstevens/video_player/README.md

 # Infix to Postfix converter and Postfix calculator
-This application converts an infix expression to postfix and calculates the value of a postfix expression.
-It is a .NET wpf application built in Visual Studio in the Visual Basic programming language.
+This is a custom video player built on top of the one provided out of the box by the wpf framework.
+It is a .NET wpf application built in Visual Studio in C#.

+## Features
+1. Playlist feature.
+2. The ability to block certain times in a video.
+3. Standard features such as play, pause, fast forward, mute, and loop.

 ## How to use
 1. Clone this repository.
 2. Open the .sln file in Visual Studio.
 3. Run the application.
-4. Enter a postfix expression or click the convert button and convert an infix expression to postfix.
-(There needs to be spaces between each number and operator)

 ## Images